American Studies/British Studies/English Linguistics (M.A.)

 Subsidiary (minor) subject of a dual-subject Master's degree

 - Students must demonstrate their academic competency in the subject areas listed above by accumulating at least 60 credits.

 Detailed information regarding admissions requirements can be found in Section 35 of the subject-specific regulations.

-Students can join the programme in the summer or winter semester.
-Applications must be received by 31 August for admission in the following winter semester and by the last day of February for admission in the following summer semester.
+Students can begin this programme at the beginning of the winter or summer semester.
+Your application must be received by 31 August if you plan to begin studying in the winter semester and by the last day of February if you want to start in the summer semester.

-Please note that your application to study a dual-subject Master's degree programme must specify one main (major) subject and one subsidiary (minor) subject.
-Die möglichen Fächerkombinationen entnehmen Sie bitte der Kombinationstafel.
-You will only be able to enrol with the university if you have been accepted for admission into both your main (major) and your subsidiary (minor) programmes.
+Please note that if you plan to study a dual-subject Master’s degree programme, you must also specify one main subject and one subsidiary subject.
+To find our which subject pairings are allowed, please refer to the table of permitted subject combinations.
+You can only enrol if you have been accepted for admission in both your main subject and your subsidiary subject.

 Applicants whose pre-university education credentials were obtained in a country other than Germany

 You do not need to speak and write German in order to join the Master's programme 'American Studies / British Studies / English Linguistics'.
 However, you may need to demonstrate German language proficiency for your second subject if you are planning to study for a dual-subject Master's degree.
 Please note that different deadlines apply for applicants who do not have the required level of proficiency in German (15 January for a summer semester start, 15 July for a winter semester start) and separate admission requirements may apply for your second subject of a dual-subject degree programme.